Groser decries diminishing relevance of WTO

 He said he is committed to reviving the WTO despite New Zealand's championing of regional free trade talks such as the TransPacific Partnership.

-Next story in Political: Green Party accuses Reserve Bank of sacrificing jobs
+Next story in Politics: Green Party accuses Reserve Bank of sacrificing jobs

 Copyright © 2013, Radio New Zealand